-When I first started looking into Bentonite clay and using it, I like many others, had been led to believe by information that I’d read online that calcium bentonite clay was the only clay that should be used internally and that sodium bentonite clay was only suitable for external use.
+When I first started looking into using bentonite clay for my skin and internal use, like many others, was led to believe that calcium bentonite clay was the only clay that should be used internally and that sodium bentonite clay was only suitable for external use.
 That is simply not true.

-The article below has been written for me by Mathew Mason from Australian Healing Clay to clarify the whole calcium vs sodium bentonite clay for skin, face and internal use.
+Our expert, Mathew Mason from Australian Healing Clay weighs in to clarify the topics surrounding calcium bentonite clay vs sodium bentonite clay for skin, face and internal use.

-They are identified according to the higher amount of one of these exchangeable ions ie. sodium, calcium, magnesium, potassium.
+They are identified accordingly based on the higher amount of one of these exchangeable ions ie. sodium, calcium, magnesium, potassium.

 The most widely marketed are sodium and calcium.
 This is probably only due to availability.
-All types are used in a variety of industries unrelated to health and beauty ie industrial, agricultural, oil drilling (as a lubricant) and for road base.
+All types are used in a variety of industries unrelated to health and beauty, such as industrial, agricultural, oil drilling (as a lubricant) and for road base.

 So ions are attracted to each other by their opposite charge.
 An exchange takes place that is purely electrical.
 It does not discriminate, so it does not matter if the ions are sodium, calcium, magnesium or potassium.

-This is how clay can be used as an effective cleansing or detoxing agent if you like.
-It binds to positively charged heavy metals or toxins & locks them away.
+This is how clay can be used as an effective cleansing or detoxing agent.
+It binds to positively charged heavy metals or toxins and locks them away.

-Furthermore, sodium Bentonite clay contains calcium as an exchangeable ion and calcium Bentonite contains sodium as an exchangeable ion.
+Furthermore, sodium bentonite clay contains calcium as an exchangeable ion whereas calcium bentonite contains sodium as an exchangeable ion.

-To convert Calcium Bentonite to Sodium Bentonite just add a small amount of salt to a cup of clay and it will have more sodium exchangeable ions.
+To convert calcium bentonite to sodium bentonite just add a small amount of salt to a cup of clay and it will have more sodium exchangeable ions.

 One factor that could make a difference between sodium bentonite and calcium bentonite is the conductivity of the substance.
-For example sodium is a better electrical conductor than calcium so there may be an advantage is this regard.
+For example, sodium is a better electrical conductor than calcium so there may be an advantage in that regard.

-In any case, if one was to choose between sodium or calcium bentonite clay for internal use, both types of bentonite are considered to be abundant with exchangeable negative ions and that’s positive for us!
+In any case, if one was to choose between sodium or calcium bentonite clay for internal use, both types of bentonite are considered to be abundant with exchangeable negative ions and that’s a positive for us!

 The lists of minerals that make up the different types of Bentonite are very similar.
 However, given they are natural substances, each varies in colour and texture and each deposit of clay has its own unique mix.